sysrc jail_enable="YES"

 Due to the good integration between FreeBSD and OpenZFS it is very easy to create new Thin Jails using OpenZFS Snapshots.

-To create a Thin Jail using OpenZFS Snapshots the first step is to create a template.
+To create a Thin Jail using OpenZFS Snapshots the first step is to create the jail directory tree by following the instructions in Setting Up the Jail Directory Tree.

 To create the dataset for the template, execute the following command: